mperreir/HDR-VQM/README.md

 - `cfg_hdrvqm.do_adapt`
   - should be set to `none` if you content is already display processed.
 That is to say it it contains luminance values that correspond to what was really displayed to the user.
-  - If your content does not containes display processed value you can use `libnear`.
-It will linealy scale the luminance values of all frames so that the maximum over is `cfg_hdrvqm.max_display`.
+  - If your content does not contain display processed value you can use `linear`.
+It will linearly scale the luminance values of all frames so that the maximum over is `cfg_hdrvqm.max_display`.
-- `cfg_hdrvqm.rows_display` , `cfg_hdrvqm.columns_display`, `cfg_hdrvqm.area_display`, `cfg_hdrvqm.max_display` and `cfg_hdrvqm.min_display` shoudl be set according to the caracteristics of the display used.
-The default value included in the config file are only valid for the SIM2 HDR display taht we used for our experiments.
+- `cfg_hdrvqm.rows_display` , `cfg_hdrvqm.columns_display`, `cfg_hdrvqm.area_display`, `cfg_hdrvqm.max_display` and `cfg_hdrvqm.min_display` should be set according to the caracteristics of the display used.
+The default value included in the config file are only valid for the SIM2 HDR display that we used for our experiments.
 - `cfg_hdrvqm.viewing_distance` should be set according to **your** viewing conditions.
 - `cfg_hdrvqm.frame_rate` should be set to the framerate of your videos.
 It is needed in order to know how many frames are viewed during `cfg_hdrvqm.fixation_time`.